Maximelel/Maximelel/README.md

 # 👋 Hi, I'm Maxime!

 Welcome to my GitHub!
-I'm a Data Science and Machine Learning student passionate about using AI to improve Education.
+I'm a Data Sciencist passionate about using AI to improve Education.

 ## 🚀 About Me